aip-dev/aip.dev/aip/general/0154/aip.md

 request.
 However, services with strong consistency or parallelism requirements **may** require users to send etags all the time and reject the request with an HTTP 400 error in this case.

+If any conditional headers are supported for any operation within a service, the same conditional headers **must** be supported for all mutation methods (`POST`, `PATCH`, `PUT`, and `DELETE`) of any path that supports them, and **should** be supported uniformly for all operations across the service.

+If any validator or conditional headers are supported for any operations in the service, the use of unsupported conditional headers **must** result in an error.
+(In other words, once a service gives the client reason to believe it understands conditional headers, it **must not** ever ignore them.)

 ### Strong and weak etags